Thursday, July 7, 2016

 • Homo sapiens (us) evolved about 200,000 years ago.
 (Don’t even get me started on how little proof there is of that.)
 Human speech evolved about 30,000 years ago.
 (Again, no proof.)
 What started out as grunts and gestures gradually evolved into a simple language, which grew into the plethora of complicated languages that exist today.

-Unfortunately, their theory is absolutely contradicted not only by common sense but by their own facts:
+Unfortunately, their theory is absolutely contradicted not only by common sense but by Science's own facts:

 1. There is zero evidence that early languages were simpler.
 Language scientists will tell you that the opposite is true.
 Languages consistently move from complex to easier the longer the language is in use.
 Don’t believe it?
-Try this: Explain the difference between “thee,” “ye,” “thine” and “thou.”
-Shakespeare (1500s) knew exactly when to use each.
-Joseph Smith (1800s), used them but got them wrong.
+Try this: Explain the difference between “thee”, "ye", “thine”, and “thou.”
+Shakespeare, in the 1500s, knew exactly when to use each.
+Joseph Smith, in the 1800s, used those archaic words to give his Book of Mormon an appearance of religious gravitas, but he didn't know them as well as Shakespeare.
+Those words were no longer in common use in his day.
 (Read my column about Smith's "ye, thou, thine" mistakes here.)
-Me and thee, probably not at all.
+Me and thee don't use them at all.
 Why?
-Because English has gotten less complex - we now simply use "you".
+Because English has gotten less complex - we now simply use "you" or "your" whether we're speaking formally or informally, whether referring to a single person or a group.

 2. Old Latin, koine Greek, and biblical Hebrew were all more complex than their modern-day relatives.